‘Pillars of Eternity 2’ Reaches First Stretch Goal: Obsidian Crowdfunding Target Reached In One Day

 Hence, Pillars of Eternity 2.
 Obsidian reached the primary funding goal in roughly a day, and with 26 plus days remaining for funding, the developers stand to make enough money to make the sequel even better than the first game.
 Pillars of Eternity brought in just a hair shy of the ultimate $4 million goal, raising well over three times the initially asked price.
 PoE 2 is on track to do even better.

 The first two stretch goals for PoE 2 have already been reached.
 At $1.4 million, two sub-classes per class were added to the final game.
 The $1.6 million stretch goal added an expanded level cap.
 A new, seventh companion, a priest named Xoti, is the next reward for reaching $1.8 million.
 So far, stretch goals are only listed up to $2 million, at which point Obsidian plans to add player AI scripting for companions.
-Hopefully that will add something like the Dragon Age tactical commands for AI party members.
+Hopefully, that will add something like the Dragon Age tactical commands for AI party members.
 It is quite likely Pillars of Eternity 2 will push past the $2 million mark before the crowdfunding on Fig is completed.

 Pillars of Eternity 2 will pick off after the original game ended.
 The player’s stronghold from the first game, Caed Nua, is destroyed after the birth of a new god.
 Players will pursue this malevolent deity to a series of archipelagos where they will seek to destroy the god.